-The domain occupied by the University, see Map of the Grounds, page 59, embraces about 623 acres, including stock farm, experimental farm, orchards, gardens, nurseries, forest plantations, arboretum, botanic garden, ornamental grounds and military parade ground.
+The domain occupied by the University (see map of the grounds, page 61) embraces about 623 acres, including stock farm, experimental farm, orchards, gardens, nurseries, forest plantations, arboretum, botanic garden, ornamental grounds and military parade ground.

-The old University Building, see page 59, A, now occupied partly by class rooms, library and laboratory, contains some seventy dormitories for students.
+The old University Building (see page 61, A) now occupied partly by chemical laboratory, contains some eighty dormitories for students.
 It is 125 feet in length, and five stories in height, with a wing of 40 by 80 feet, four stories in height.
-This building was donated by the county.
-See cut, p.
-60.
+The building was donated by the county.
+(See cut on last cover page.)

-The New University Building, see page 59, E, is one of the most spacious and convenient to be found on this continent.
+New University The Building, (see page 15, E,) is one of the most spacious and convenient to be found on this continent.
 It is 214 feet in length, with a depth on the wings of 122 feet.
 It is designed wholly for public use.
-The library wing is fire-proof and contains five large halls, devoted to the library and various cabinets and musePlan of New Building.

-ums.
-The chapel wing affords a large physical laboratory and lectureroom, and spacious draughting rooms.
-In the main part are thirty class rooms of good size, and also cloak and wash rooms for both sexes, store rooms, and several large halls for students' Literary Societies.
-This building will be occupied in September next.
-Mechanical Building and Drill Hall.
+The library wing is fire-proof, and contains five large halls devoted to the library and various cabinets and museums.
+The chapel wing affords a large physical laboratory and lecture-room, and spacious draughting-rooms.
+In the main part are thirty class rooms of good size, cloak and wash-rooms for both sexes, store rooms, and several large halls for students' literary societies.